donnatchris/FDF-42/readme.md

 - Makefile (with rules: make bonus clean fclean re)
 - readme.md for quick explanation and main commands of the project

+> Note that in my project, mandatory and bonus are exactly the same (the bonus features are also in the mandatory part).

 ## DOCUMENTATION:

 ### errno